dekorateio/dekorate/examples/spring-boot-on-knative-example/readme.md

 Which contains all the required modules, including the annotation processors that detect spring web applications.

 The [Main.class](src/main/java/io/dekorate/example/Main.java) is annotated with `@KnativeApplication` which triggers the resource generation.
-It's also annotated with `@EnableDockerBuild`.
-This annotation allows the user to trigger a docker build after the compilation, by passing the system property
+Out of the box, the `kantive-spring-starter` comes with `docker` support.
+This allows the user to trigger a docker build after the compilation, by passing the system property
 `dekorate.build=true` to the build for example:

     mvn clean install -Ddekorate.build=true